huntergregory/affect-detection-with-wearables/README.md

 To answer the first goal:
 Simple chest and wrist model– line 381

-To answer the fourth goal:
+To answer the seccond reproducibility goal:
 Wrist model without interactions – line 405
 Wrist model with interactions – line 422

-To answer the fifth goal:
+To answer the third reproducibility goal:
 Quantifying heterogeneity – line 439

 If you run into any trouble please contact: